isaacfab/rmetalog/README.md

 -   probability for each step (m matrix) where the term is the following interger so m4 is the fourth term
 -   a matrix for calculation of probabilities
 -   a validation vector on the results of each term evaluated
+-   pannel plots for pdf's and cdf's for exploration

 Evalute the list contents